“The manners of mountaineers are commonly savage, but they are rather produced by their situation than derived from their ancestors.”

 Samuel Johnson, eighteenth-century English arbiter of style and taste

 “Slug mode is when you lay in the tent with nothin’ to do, maybe not even a book to read, maybe not even nothin’ to eat.
 I can do it pretty well.”

 Excitement is happening now!

-We are actively booking winter and spring weekend events, so don't wait too long to contact us for possibilities for your family, scout troop or youth group adventure.
-We can go underground through the winter; rock climbing and paddling start up in early March.
+We are actively booking Summer and Fall 2019 trip events, so don't wait too long to contact us for possibilities for your family, scout troop or youth group adventure.
+We can go underground through the winter; rock climbing and paddling usually go March through October.

 Special events coming up:

 · Open registration Beginner Caving Trip on Sat., July 20, 2019 (half-day).
 1 PM meet-up in Bridgewater VA.
 You can register with Rockingham County Parks and Rec., or Shenandoah County Parks and Rec.
 Hope to see you underground!

 · Open registration Beginner Rock Climbing and Rappelling Trip on Sat., June 22 , 2019 (full day).
 8 AM meet-up in the George Washington Ntl.
 Forest.
 You can register with Rockingham County Parks and Rec., or Shenandoah County Parks and Rec.
 Hope to see you on the mountain!

 · Learn-to-Backpack class: 2 evening sessions at Rockingham County Parks and Rec. offices June 10 and 24, and then 3 afternoon hiking trips June 16, 23, and 30.
 Register with either Rockingham County Parks and Rec.
 Dept. or Shenandoah County Parks and Rec.
 Dept.